Troy, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Troy has a humid subtropical climate, Cfa on climate maps.

 History

 Troy was established around a railroad station of the Missouri–Kansas–Texas Railroad in 1882.
 It replaced an older village about two miles north of the current city and which is referred to as Old Troy.
 Originally, the new town was known as New Troy.
 A weekly newspaper was established at Troy in 1892.

 For a brief period in the 1990s, Troy renamed itself Troy Aikman, Texas, in honor of the Dallas Cowboys Super Bowl-winning quarterback.
-City limits signs on I-35 reflected the name change.
+Signs posted at the city limits on I-35 reflected the name change.

 Demographics

 As of the 2020 United States census, there were 2,375 people, 981 households, and 755 families residing in the city.